shnala/social-network-api-bcs/README.md

 ## Usage

-Please refer to the linked video for more in-depth coverage on how to use the app.
+Please refer to the linked video above for more in-depth coverage on how to use the app.

 1. Be sure you've followed the steps for installation, as detailed above.
 The app's server must be live in order to use the app.
 2. While the server is live, the user has access to a large suite of CRUD operations which operate similar to how a social networking site would operate.
 The user has the following choices: